 The answer to whether you should leave your lights on when you go away is “do you leave you lights on constantly on any other normal day?”
 Most likely not - it’s not environmentally friendly and the bill would cost more than your holiday!
 If you have no one to turn them on and off for you, then a timer is a cheap and simple alternative; the trick is to make your house look normal, otherwise it just looks suspicious.

 Should I close my curtains when I go away?

 Is the snow trodden in?
 Or in the summer, is the grass cut and plants watered?
 Is there mail sticking out of the letter box?
 Is there a car in the drive?
-Or a great big sign asking the delivery driver to leave the packages in the shed?
+Or – even worse, a great big sign asking the delivery driver to leave the packages somewhere else?
 Whether you do what you can before you leave or request these tasks from whoever is stopping by, these small details will hold up against the scrutiny of anyone driving around looking for a potential home to enter.

 For a fee you can request the Post Office withhold your post while you are away with Royal Mail Keepsafe.

 If, despite all your best efforts, someone did get into your home while you were away, the last thing you want to happen is for your most valuable possessions to be taken.
 These may be items with some monetary value or just the ones that you can’t replace, i.e. sentimental jewellery or photos or even intellectual property on a laptop.
 Find a place to store these items where they won’t be found or even drop them off at another location for safekeeping while you’re away.